 Once your cluster is provisioned, use

 kubectl, the official Kubernetes command-line client, to manage the cluster.
-See How to Connect to a Digitalocean Kubernetes Cluster with kubectl to get set up.
+See How to Connect to a Digitalocean Kubernetes Cluster to get set up.